 But in an office environment?
 While your coworkers may love you when it comes to putting together office furniture, they might be a bit weirded out by a sheath dangling from your belt.
 If you intend to carry the multitool on your person, you’d be better suited to something with a pocket clip.
 This is where the Skeletool, Spirit MX, or either of our Best Budget picks really get their chance to shine.
 Or, if you’re looking for something even smaller, the Squirt PS4 is a great keychain option.

 This is a vital consideration for anyone putting their multitool to its intended purpose.
 If you’re going to be cutting, prying, driving, and pinching with it long enough, even the best-made product can wear out.
 That’s where guarantees like Leatherman’s 25-year warranty come into play.

-When one reviewer snapped the pliers off his first Style PS opening an electrical box (not his smartest moment), he mailed it in, and they sent a new one.
-The same thing happened with another reviewer’s Wave+, which eventually developed a problem with its main blade.
-They opened a warranty ticket through Leatherman’s website, mailed back the tool, and had a brand new one on their belt by the following week.
+As mentioned above, I snapped the pliers off my first Style PS opening an electrical box, and Leatherman sent me a new one.
+When my Wave+ developed a problem with its main blade, I opened a warranty ticket through Leatherman’s website, mailed back the tool, and had a brand new one on my belt by the following week.

-As much as we talk about Leatherman, they’re not the only game in town.
+As much as I gush about Leatherman, it’s not the only game in town.
 Gerber and Victorinox each offer limited lifetime warranties.
 That’s not something you’re going to get from the no-name brands floating around Amazon and Harbor Freight.